ckeditor/ckeditor5/docs/framework/guides/custom-editor-creator.md

 import mix from '@ckeditor/ckeditor5-utils/src/mix';

 /**
- * The multiroot editor implementation.
+ * The multi-root editor implementation.
 It provides an inline editables and a toolbar.
  *
  * Unlike other editors, the toolbar is not rendered automatically and needs to be attached to the DOM manually.
  *